 Even though we visited in the peak season of July, the crowds were not crazy as we anticipated.
-Most tourists were actually day-trippers coming for the afternoon which meant we had the mornings and evenings mostly to ourselves!
+Most tourists were actually on day trips coming for the afternoon.
+This meant we had the mornings and evenings mostly to ourselves.

-This town was everything we expected it to be and more.
-It was also a great home base for exploring more of beautiful Tuscany.
+This Tuscan town was everything we expected it to be and more.
+It was also a great home base for exploring more of beautiful Val D’orcia.
 Here are 14 of our favorite things to do in Montepulciano Italy!

 14 Things to do in Montepulciano Italy